 Pittsburgh was diverse before that term became a buzz word.
 Early immigrants to the city primarily came from Europe, while today’s immigrants come from all over the world, making the city a proverbial melting pot.
-When new arrivals settled here, they were faced with a dilemma — how to assimilate yet retain a connection to the culture they had left behind.
-One way to preserve their heritage was to continue Christmas and Hanukkah customs.
+When new arrivals settled here, they were faced with a dilemma: how to assimilate yet retain a connection to the culture they had left behind.
+One way to preserve their heritage was to continue their holiday customs.

-Unlike homogeneous societies where everyone in the country celebrates in the same way, Pittsburgh celebrates the season in as many ways it seems as we have potholes.
-As we explore some of the various nationalities and their traditions, it will become apparent that they are not static.
+Unlike homogeneous societies where everyone in the country celebrates in the same way, Pittsburgh celebrates the season in as many ways as we have potholes.
+As we explore some of the various nationalities and their traditions, it’s clear that they can shift as time goes on.
 Some remain the same, some have been modified, and some have been merged with other cultures.
 How one family celebrates may be vastly different from their next door neighbor.
 If you go to an Italian home on Christmas Eve expecting to feast on turkey or ham, you may be surprised to learn the house has been transformed into Red Lobster because they serve so much seafood.
-If you are hoping to open presents on Christmas Eve, as the Germans do, while visiting in a Greek home, you may have to wait until January 1st.
+If you are visiting a Greek home and hoping to open presents on Christmas Eve as the Germans do, you may have to wait until January 1st.

 Popular Pittsburgh loves a good time and is happy to celebrate with anyone.
 Below are some Christmas and Hanukkah traditions that the various nationalities have brought to Pittsburgh and that have made this time of the year such a special season.
-See how many of these customs do you celebrate in your own home?
+Check how many of these customs you celebrate in your own home!

 Charles Dickens’ A Christmas Carol is the definitive primer for an English Christmas.
 From the English, we have acquired the custom of sending Christmas cards, Christmas caroling, and hanging stockings by the chimney for Father Christmas to fill.
 Dinner is usually a turkey or goose, mince pies, and the storied Christmas pudding.
 The English also pull Christmas “crackers” at Christmas dinner.
 The cracker is a colored paper wrapped tube, which is twisted on the ends.
 They contain a party hat, toys, or trinkets.
 A person gets on either end of the cracker and gives it a yank, which results in a cracking/popping sound as the tube opens and the prizes are freed.
-The day after Christmas is known as Boxing Day in the English Commonwealth and it is also a holiday.
+The day after Christmas is also a holiday in the English Commonwealth and is known as Boxing Day.
 Its origin is believed to have come from the time when service workers and tradesmen were given gifts and the day off.
 Today, people visit loved ones and enjoy buffets and leftovers, many of which include a ham.

 Many of our quaint, charming Christmas customs come from the Germans.
 Virtually, the entire month of December is a celebration for them as they kick off the festivities on December 6th, with St. Nikolaus Day.
 Leave your shoes out that night to have St. Nick fill them with treats.
 If it wouldn’t be Christmas without a tree, then thank the Germans for that.
 The custom dates back to the 16th Century.
 Prince Albert, the German husband of England’s Queen Victoria, is credited with making the Christmas tree so popular that English homes began to include them as part of their holiday celebration.
 In Germany, it is also popular for towns to host “Christkindl Markets,” where you can purchase ornaments and partake in German treats like stollen, Germany’s version of the fruitcake.
 Pittsburgh is carrying on that tradition by hosting a Christmas Market in Market Square during the run up to Christmas Day.